mmmorris1975/aws-runas/docs/saml-client-config.md

 ## OneLogin
 OneLogin is a commercial identity management service which provides the necessary infrastructure and services to integrate with numerous 3rd party applications.
-The 'SAML 2.0 Endpoint' for the AWS OneLogin application is used for the URL in the configuration.
+Prior to aws-runas version 2.1.0, the 'SAML 2.0 Endpoint' for the AWS OneLogin application is used for the URL in the configuration.
+Starting from version 2.1.0 the URL has changed so that we are able to persist the user's login state, and avoid having to re-authenticate each time aws-runas is executed.
+See the below examples for the URL format change across the versions.
 The aws-runas SAML client auto-discovery logic looks for `.onelogin.com` in the hostname portion of the URL.

 The OneLogin platform requires the use of authentication for interacting with any portion of their API (even for authenticating public/untrusted apps).
 This necessitates your OneLogin admins create a set of API credentials which can